nmbazima/mbazima/_posts/2017-12-07-jupyter-db-connections.md

 # Method 3: Login Prompts

-The decoupling method is a vast improvement over hardcoding our credentials, but it's still far from ideal.
-The problem is that it reduces our security risk only if we remember to hide the creds.py file from other users, and even then, the file remains in plaintext on our own machine.
+The decoupling method is a vast improvement over hard-coding our credentials, but it's still far from ideal.
+The problem is that it reduces our security risk only if we remember to hide the **creds.py** file from other users, and even then, the file remains in plaintext on our own machine.

 The obvious answer is to force users to enter credentials whenever they want to connect to the database.
 Of course, following this approach to the letter would maximize security but minimize ease of use.
 To balance these concerns, we can take a hybrid approach that uses a params.py file to store database parameters but prompts the user for authentication credentials.

-The params.py file is similar to the creds.py file above, only the 'user' and 'passwd' parameter have been omitted.
+The **params.py** file is similar to the **creds.py** file above, only the 'user' and 'passwd' parameter have been omitted.

 ```
 %%writefile ./params.py

 params = dict(driver='{ODBC Driver 13 for SQL Server}',
               server='localhost',
               port=1433,
               database='nb-database')
 ```

-We also update the database.py file by replacing the db object with a 'connect' function, which takes a username and password as parameters.
+We also update the **database.py** file by replacing the db object with a 'connect' function, which takes a username and password as parameters.

 ```
 %%writefile ./database.py

 import urllib

 import pyodbc